nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Finding readers by name : `findreader`

-Finds readers whose names contain any of the given keywords.
+You can use this command to find readers whose names contain any of the given keywords.

 Format: `findreader KEYWORD [MORE_KEYWORDS]`

+**:information_source: Notes:**
+* Refer to [Readers' Command Parameters]() for more details about each parameter.
 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only the name is searched.